smXplorer/AlliGator/docs/source/alligator-decay-fit-parameter-map-panel.rst

    *Residual ACF SDV* are computed with this value excluded.

 Each constraint line ends with a checkbox indicating whether it should be used or not.
-Finally, the *Use Decay Fit Results Cosntraints* checkbox at the top of the list indicates whether or not the selected constraints should be applied.
+Finally, the *Use Decay Fit Results Constraints* checkbox at the top of the list indicates whether or not the selected constraints should be applied.
 All selected constraints need to be satisfied in order for a pixel to be retained in the analysis.